BarGoldman/Ex3/README.md

 | `centerPoint(self)` | Finds the node that has the shortest distance to it's farthest node |
 | `plot_graph(self)` | Plots the graph |

+◾ During the project, we implemented the department Node

  ## Part 3️⃣: